 Palazzo Robellini & Regional Enoteca “Terme & Vino” Piazza Levi – ( map n° 7 )

 Built by Giovanni Antonio Robellini at the end of the 16th century, as the imposing colonnade testifies, it was later altered in the 18th century by the Dagna Sabina family who added the big staircase and halls.
-Today, it houses the councillor's department of Tourism, the Tourist Information Centre and the Art exhibition room.

 The Regional Enoteca is housed in the cellars where it is possible to find all wines from the region, but the Enoteca is dedicated especially to the local wine “Brachetto d’Acqui DOCG”.
 Open on: Tuesdays, Thursdays, Fridays and Saturdays from 9.30am-1.00pm and 3.30pm-7.00pm; Sundays 10.00am–1.00pm & 4.00pm–7.00pm.
 Closed on Mondays and Wednesdays.